 - What to Include in a Financial Affidavit

 1. Download a Financial Affidavit Template

-2. The Basics: What is a Financial Affidavit?
+2. What is a Financial Affidavit?

 A financial affidavit is a legal document detailing the signer’s financial circumstances.
 Like other affidavits, a financial affidavit is a sworn statement.
 The signer affirms and represents the contents are a true and complete representation of their financial situation to the extent the situation is detailed in the affidavit.
 Not all financial affidavits contain the same information.
 Of course, depending on the purpose of the affidavit, more or less financial information may be required.

 As a general rule, income and revenue are considered essential when calculating a child support obligation, where expenses are generally not.
 Consequently, a financial affidavit in a child support proceeding may not require a detailed list of debts and expenses.
 Bankruptcy, on the other hand, looks at your entire financial situation, and thus, may require more information.